-If you don’t have your CityPASS, really consider buying your skip-the-line tickets directly below to avoid queuing at the entrance:
+If you don’t have your CityPASS, really consider buying your skip-the-line tickets here.

 E. The CN Tower

-The CN Tower being the city’s must-see attraction, it’s impossible not to include it in your 3-day stay in Toronto!
+The CN Tower being the city’s must-see attraction, it’s impossible not to include it in your 3-day Toronto itinerary!

 And that’s good because it is located right next to the aquarium.